johannal/SolarSystem/GitHubAndSourceControl/GitHubAndSourceControlDemoScript.md

 ##### Unscreened
 - <rdar://problem/31936812> When a blue folder resorts (reloads) we lose selection within it

-##### Demo Blocker
+##### Beta 1
+- <rdar://problem/30291887> New commit view could be more discoverable: add a button to go from the history view to the commit details view
 - <rdar://problem/32111289> Presentation mode dwrite for bigger fonts in the history viewer

+##### Post WWDC
 - <rdar://problem/30620743> After renaming a file, UI reverts, then corrects (and when creating a new group, the new group's name is not selected for editing)

-##### Beta 1
-- <rdar://problem/32034809> CrashTracer: [USER] Xcode at com.apple.dt.IDE.IDESourceControlUI: _T018IDESourceControlUI20CommitEditorDocumentC11displayNameSQySSGfgTo + 207
-- <rdar://problem/30291887> New commit view could be more discoverable: add a button to go from the history view to the commit details view

-##### Punted, may need to bring back?
 - <rdar://problem/32017088> I am getting 'Always allow' dialog when adding a github account when Xcode already has my SSH passphrase in its keychain (from an earlier account addition)

-##### Post WWDC
 - <rdar://problem/31761450> Account details for GitHub accounts should show list of organizations I belong to
 - <rdar://problem/32157549> Unstarring a repo does not remove it from my list
 - <rdar://problem/31939924> Commit viewer should scroll to first diff in the top file